pojntfx/networked-linux-memsync/docs/notes.md

   - If the TODO list is modified by changing it in memory, these changes are automatically being written to the local backend
   - The asynchronous push algorithm can then take these changes and sync them up to the remote backend when required
   - If the local backend is persistent, such a setup can even survive network outages
-  - Locking is not handled by this, only one user is supported
-  - The in-memory representation would also need to be universal
-  - This is not the case with Go and for different CPU architectures
-  - But if e.g. Go is compiled to Wasm, and the Wasm VM's linear memory is pointed to the NBD device, it is
-  - This would also allow storing in the entire app state in the Wasm remote, with no changes to the app itself
 - Migrating app state between hosts
   - More interesting possibly than this smart mount, where the remote struct is completely transparent to the user, could be the migration usecase
   - If a user has the TODO app running on a phone, but wants to continue writing on their desktop, they can migrate the app's state with r3map